-These tasty, veterinarian-formulated chews from 21st Century are made in the USA with human-grade ingredients.
+The 21st Century Essential Pet Alaska Wild Salmon Oil Soft Chews are made in the USA with human-grade ingredients.
 These chewable are manufactured in an FDA-registered facility and undergo laboratory testing for safety and quality.

 The company states the oil is derived from non-farm-raised Alaskan salmon and is Rich in Omega-3 fatty acids, EPA and DHA.
 There are some extra ingredients in these chews as opposed to strictly fish oil liquids.
 There is 100 chewable per container and the product is fairly priced.

 They do come in lower on the list due to the added vegetable oil, corn starch, and extra ingredients.
 Some more finicky cats do not prefer the taste of chewable and may refuse to consume them.

 Hanzi Pets Tru-Krill are the krill-based alternative to fish oil that still contains a great amount of EPA and DHA.
 These soft chews are free of pollutants and toxins such as mercury, heavy metals, and PCBs.
 Hanzi Pets is produced in the USA in an FDA-inspected facility under cGMP practices to ensure quality and safety standards are met.